Efficient comparison of independence structures of log-linear models: Conclusions

 Also, our method provides more guarantees than state-of-the-art techniques for assessing independence structures of log-linear models.
-For this representation, learning algorithms are usually evaluated with the KL-divergence measure for whole distributions, or the approximate method of CMLL for high dimensional domains, which require learning the numerical parameters of the models and are therefore indirect.
-They also do not have the properties of a metric.
-Some direct methods have been used, such as the average feature length or number of features, but these only provide very limited information about the structures, and no guarantees of their validity exist.
-In this work we have proved that our proposed technique is a metric, thus making it suitable for drawing reliable conclusions about comparisons made with it.
+On the one hand, for this representation, learning algorithms are usually evaluated with the KL-divergence measure for complete distributions, or the approximate method of CMLL for high dimensional domains, which require learning the numerical parameters of the models and are therefore indirect.
+Besides, they do not have the properties of a metric.
+On the other hand, some direct methods have been used, such as the average feature length or number of features, but these only provide very limited information about the structures, and no guarantees of their validity exist.
+In contrast, in this work we have proved that our technique is a metric, thus making it suitable for drawing reliable conclusions about comparisons made with it.
 Some possible future lines of research on this method may include the search for an efficient method w.r.t. the number of features in the models, and a reproduction of results from structure learning works, adding measurements with this new metric to the existing KL-divergence or CMLL scores, in order to analyze the impact of using our measure.